 Below, we’ll discuss three reasons in support of physician-assisted suicide, and three arguments against it.

 Terminally ill patients can (and do) live.

 Gauging how long a person has to live is tricky business.
-Only in around one-fourth of doctor’s life expectancy predictions are right on the money.
-According to the Center for Disease Control, between 5,000 and 20,000 of the 100,000 patients who enter hospice (which is to say, doctors have declared they’ve six months or less to live) each year survive and even live several more years.
+Only around one-fourth of doctor’s life expectancy predictions are right on the money.
+According to the Center for Disease Control, between 5,000 and 20,000 of the 100,000 patients who enter hospice (which is to say, doctors have declared they have six months or less to live) each year survive and even live several more years.
 Some patients recover from serious diseases after failed treatment or even after having received no treatment at all.
-In the face of such recoveries, delivering medication to hasten death denies patients their full chance for survival.
+In the face of such recoveries, delivering medication to accelerate death denies patients their full chance for survival.